YoungL-SC/WX_prometheus/README.md

     //needs modification end
 ```

-These configurations are set for bcos node's accessing permisson.
+These configurations are set for BCOS node's accessing permisson.

 ## Step 2.
 Run the project
-You  can run file com.wxbc.Application to  start the project, or if the project has been packaged as
+Run file com.wxbc.Application to  start the project, if the project has been packaged as
-a jar package,the command 'java -jar middle.jar' can also make it running.
+a jar package, the command 'java -jar xxx.jar' can also make it running.

 ## Step 3.
-Call Interface
+Call interface

 All the interfaces are written in a file named "TestController.java".
 You can call the following interface when the project is running.

 1.  ${ip:port}/rest/setJsonData/{size}/{threads}
-The parameter "size" represents the total number of request(or transaction),the parameter "threads" represents the number of threads working
-at the same time.
+The parameter "size" represents the total number of request(or transaction),the parameter "threads" represents the number of threads working at the same time.
 This interface will call the smart contract which has been deployed on the blockchain named "JsonData".
 For example:
 ```